abhijeetsharma016/FoodForGood/README.md

 # FOODFORGOOD: A Food Delivery App

-Welcome to FOODFORGOOD, a food delivery app that aims to make ordering food as simple and convenient as possible.
+Ilcome to FOODFORGOOD, a food delivery app that aims to make ordering food as simple and convenient as possible.

 ## About the App